kim-yura/Scrap-Swap/projectnotes.md

 # 02/18:
 * Update seed data with friends' submissions
+* User Page: If no Scraps, will display so

 * Likes: Render user's likes in their profile page
 * Likes: Fix like icon animation